RomanBoegli/OptimizHelper/README.md

-  diff             Passes a question to WolframAlpha and returns the answer. diffbeauty       Returns the derivative in pretty form. difftree         Returns all partial derivatives as a tree. evaluate         Evaluates a function with a given substitution. gradient         Returns the gradient of the given function. graphfromadjmat  Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function. newton           Applies one step of Newton's method. succhalv    Applies one step of Gradient method with successive halving and parabola fitting.
+  diff             Passes a question to WolframAlpha and returns the answer. diffbeauty       Returns the derivative in pretty form. difftree         Returns all partial derivatives as a tree. dijkstra         All shortest paths to all other nodes from given starting node. evaluate         Evaluates a function with a given substitution. gradient         Returns the gradient of the given function. graphfromadjmat  Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function. mst              Returns the minimum spanning tree. newton           Applies one step of Newton's method. succhalv    Applies one step of Gradient method with successive halving and parabola fitting.
 ````